Skip to main content

 How much should I contribute to my 401(k)?

-At minimum, contribute enough to get the full employer match — it's free money.
-Ideally, aim for 15% of income (including employer match) for retirement savings.
-If you can't start at 15%, begin with the match and increase by 1% each year until you reach your target.
+Start by contributing enough to get the full employer match — that's free money you don't want to miss.
+Ideally, aim for 15% of your income (including the match).
+If that feels like a stretch, begin with the match amount and bump it up by 1% each year until you hit your goal.

 Should I choose traditional or Roth 401(k)?